-2017 will be the year of ambition for British businesses.
+2017 was the year of ambition for British businesses.

 The Lloyds Bank National Business Awards has unveiled an exclusive Ambition Index report - entitled The Ambition Factor.
 The report reveals findings of what both mid-market and SME businesses are saying about ambition, talent, the impact of Brexit and how businesses overcome challenges and remain ambitious in trying times.
 Positivity and ambition sit at the heart of a successful business strategy.

 How do you define ambition in business?

 - Ambition is defined most as a desire to succeed (34%)